bgkillas/kalc/README.md

 --line toggles line graphing
 --concurrent toggles concurrent printing
 --prec [num] sets the precision
---decimal [num] sets how many decimals to display --default ignores config file
+--decimal [num] sets how many decimals to display, also max length of numerator and denominator in fractions --default ignores config file
 --debug displays computation time in nanoseconds